 I’d like to add: Don’t stop reinventing yourself.
 We live in a fast-moving world.
 With regard to your business, you can’t set it and forget it.
 You have to be educating yourself and constantly evolving or you’ll find yourself left behind, or even worse, out of business.

-NP: Right.
+NAN: Right.
 You can’t be idle.

-HC: Exactly.
+HEATHER: Exactly.
 It’s like you’re in your kayak and you’ve got all your gear on.
 The boat flips over and you flip back up.
 You just keep paddling.
 That’s the landscape of the entrepreneurial world.
 And if you don’t want to get wet, you’d better just stay home.